DoriCzele/Angelika-s-Wedding-Cakes/README.md

 The responsive and user-friendly navigation bar was created via Bootstrap.

-### Home Section
+### Angelika's Wedding Cakes Section

-The Home Section shows the company logo in 100% width.
+The Angelika's Wedding Cakes Section shows the company logo in 100% width.

 ### Introduction Section